 Your surveyor and the freeholder's surveyor will conduct negotiations on price for between 2-6 months.
-If it is not possible to reach an agreement before a period of 6 months from the date of the counter notice, you will need to refer the matter to the First-Tier Property Tribunal for a determination of the price and terms of your freehold purchase.
+If an agreement is not reached before 6 months from the date of the counter-notice you will need to refer the matter to the First Tier Property Tribunal who will determine the price payable and the terms of the transfer for your freehold purchase.